 Rule & Regulation Changes

-The Natural Resources Commission (NRC) gave final adoption to the changes listed below governing muzzleloaders for deer hunting, beaver trapping, and wild turkey hunting equipment at their meeting on March 16, 2021.
-DNR Director Dan Bortner authorized the use of the .410, 28 gauge and tungsten super shot #9 and #10 by emergency rule in time for this year’s spring turkey season.
-The hearing officer’s report, along with the public comments and response by the DNR Division of Fish & Wildlife, can be found as Agenda Item #9.
+The Natural Resources Commission (NRC) gave final adoption to the changes listed below governing muzzleloaders for deer hunting, beaver trapping, and wild turkey hunting equipment at their meeting on March 16, 2021, and the rule changes are now in effect.

 Muzzleloaders for Deer Hunting

 Remove the restriction in 312 IAC 9-3-3 requiring the powder used in muzzleloaders to be loaded only from the muzzle end of the muzzleloader when used during the deer firearms season, youth special deer season, late antlerless season, and deer reduction zone season (when firearms are allowed).
 This change would allow deer hunters the option to use additional muzzleloaders during these seasons, but does not change muzzleloaders that are legal during the regular deer muzzleloader season.
 Muzzleloaders that can be used during the deer muzzleloader season must still have both the powder and bullet loaded from the muzzle.

 Allow trappers to take beavers at any time of day on the first and last day of the seasons, making this season consistent with the opening and closing days of the seasons for trapping other wild animals.
 This change is needed to be consistent with other rules governing the trapping of wild animals in 312 IAC 9-3, and to allow trappers more time to set and check traps on the opening and closing date.
 The current rule is an unnecessary restriction, and there is no need to restrict when a trap can be set during the season.